The path to your current location in our website is:

 Here are a Few Frequently Asked Questions about TBBC and our Services.
 If you have questions, call TBBC toll-free at 1-800-792-8322.

-About Us: The New Jersey State Library Talking Book and Braille Center (TBBC) is a network library of the National Library Service for the Blind and Physically Handicapped (NLS), a division of the U.S. Library of Congress.
+About Us: The New Jersey State Library Talking Book and Braille Center (TBBC) is a regional library of the National Library Service for the Blind and Physically Handicapped (NLS), a division of the U.S. Library of Congress.
 We are affiliated with the New Jersey State Library and with Thomas Edison State College and are supported by funding from the State of New Jersey and the Institute of Museum and Library Services through the Library Services and Technology Act.
 There is no cost to TBBC's members for its services.

 Who is eligible for TBBC’s services?